discdiver/pachy-vid/example.md

 ## Prerequisites
 This example assumes you have Pachyderm running locally.
 Check out the [Local Installation instructions](https://pachyderm.readthedocs.io/en/stable/getting_started/local_installation.html) if you haven’t istalled pachyderm.

-This example also assumes you have done the [Beginner Tutorial](https://pachyderm.readthedocs.io/en/stable/getting_started/beginner_tutorial.html).
-You don't have to have completed it, but this guide won't explain what's going on in the level of detail that the Beginner Tutorial does.

 ## Step 1: Create a Pachyderm repo